Residents’ Association News

 Park & Ride developments (Travel Hub)

 In June 2019, the Greater Cambridge Partnership Executive Board approved plans for an additional park and ride site (Travel Hub) north west of Junction 11, with over 2000 additional spaces.
 The planning application (CCC/20/040/FUL) was given provisional approval by the County Council in June 2022.
-There are also proposals for bus priority measures through Trumpington into the city centre.
+Atkins is now working on the detailed design, to be finalised in 2024, with the constructor to be selected no earlier than 2025.
+There is information on the GCP website.

 Bus and busway services in Trumpington